Shopify

 In the left-hand menu, click Settings.
 In the Credentials card, copy:

-• Client ID
+- Client ID

-• Secret (this is the Client secret — the dashboard just labels it “Secret”)
+- Secret (this is the Client secret — the dashboard just labels it “Secret”)

 5. Connect Shopify in Luo

-3. Select Shopify.
+- Select Shopify.

-5. Paste:
+- Paste:

-7. Click Create Integration
+- Click Create Integration.

 Adding new permissions later

-If you ever need Luo to do something that requires a scope you didn’t enable at install:
+To grant a scope you didn’t enable at install:

 Privacy and data handling

-Data that flows through Luo is governed by Luo’s security and privacy practices.
-If you ever want to revoke Luo’s access, uninstall the custom app from your shop — that immediately invalidates the access token.
+Your custom app belongs to your shop, so there’s no app-store review to clear.
+Data flowing through Luo is governed by Luo’s security and privacy practices.
+To revoke access, uninstall the app from your shop — that immediately invalidates the token.